JumpStart Toddlers

-JumpStart Toddlers is a 1996 educational video game, the fourth within the JumpStart franchise.
+JumpStart Toddlers is a 1996 educational video game and the fourth within the JumpStart franchise.
 An enhanced version was released in 2000.

 While the game itself received generally positive reviews, much of the commentary surrounding this title was as a key example of a burgeoning controversial lap-ware video gaming market, targeting children aged 5 and under.

 Development and release

 The game was designed by Nicole Hardt Wrubel, who spent four years as a lead designer at Knowledge Adventure.
 JumpStart Toddlers was inspired by her then two-and-a-half year old son, for whom she could not find age-appropriate software.

 In order to introduce young players to the concept of interacting with hotspots, players immediately meet Giggles the Gopher, who welcomes them and points out seven hotspots around the screen which lead to activity areas.
 The game was designed to be part of a full curriculum of games for children to graduate into as they aged; Discover educational toys for children noted that Knowledge Adventure was "one of the few companies that offer a title for toddlers ages 18 months to 3 years".

 An enhanced version was released in 2000, published by Havas after a series of mergers and acquisitions involving Knowledge Adventure.